freeplane/docs/src/docs/user-documentation/Code_Explorer.md

 - **Revert**: Undoes the last change made to the rule configuration.
 - **Help**: Provides documentation related to creating and managing rules.

-## Rules Configuration in Code Explorer

-Rules within the Code Explorer mode are essential for defining how the application analyzes and interprets the dependencies of the codebase.
-They are expressed in a specific format and cater to various aspects of the analysis.

-### Rule Definition Format

-Rules are declared one per line, and each rule comprises distinct parts, including commands, patterns, and optionally, directions and targets:

-- Dependency management: `[command] [originPattern] [direction] [targetPattern]`
-- Classpath definition: `classpath [path]`
-- Class and group management: `[command] [classPattern]`

-### Commands for Dependency Management

-The following commands are related specifically to dependency analysis:

-- `allow`: Allows dependencies from the origin to the target as defined by the patterns.
-- `forbid`: Blocks dependencies from the origin to the target as defined by the patterns.
-- `ignore`: Omits specified dependencies from the analysis.
-- `group`: Organizes classes into logical groups for more structured analysis.

-### Direction Indicators

-For dependency commands, a direction indicator shows the dependency flow:

-- `->`: A standard dependency from the origin to the target.
-- `->v`: A dependency moving downwards in the package hierarchy.
-- `->^`: A dependency moving upwards in the package hierarchy.

-### Additional Commands

-Beyond dependency management, there are commands for broader configuration:

-- `classpath [path]`: This command allows specifying multiple relative directories to be searched for classes, replacing the default search locations (`target/classes`, `build/classes`, `.`).
-Users can define several `classpath` rules to include different directories according to their project's structure and build outputs.
-- `ignore class`: Excludes specific classes from analysis.
-- `import interface [classPattern]`: Imports interfaces that match the specified pattern as node attributes in the mind map, making them available for filtering and analysis.
-- `import annotation [classPattern]` and `import annotation [classPattern].[methodName]()`: Imports annotations that match the specified pattern as node attributes in the mind map, allowing them to be used for filtering and detailed analysis.

-### Pattern Syntax

-Patterns follow an AspectJ-like syntax, enabling matching of complex package and class structures.

-### Rule Examples

-Examples of rules include:

-- Allowing services to depend on repositories: allow .service. -> .repository.

-- Forbidding controllers from depending on models: forbid ..controller*.. ->^ ..model..

-- Ignoring dependencies from utility classes to helpers: ignore ..util.. ->v ..*Helper..

-### Usage Notes

-- Comments can be added to rules using `#` or `//`, and such lines are ignored during analysis.
-- The grouping command helps to visualize code architecture by aggregating related classes.

-The above structure ensures that each aspect of rule configuration is documented with precision, adhering to the confirmed functionalities of the Code Explorer mode.

 ## Analysis Results

 After running an analysis with the "Run Analysis" button, the result is represented as an interactive mind map that visualizes all packages and classes.